An introduction to the Machine Learning Assisted Image Annotation method (MAIA).

 The form to create a new MAIA job initially shows only the parameters that are most likely to be modified for each job.
 To show all available parameters, click on the button below the form.
 There are quite a lot parameters that can be configured for a MAIA job.
 Although sensible defaults are set, a careful configuration may be crucial for a good quality of the resulting annotations.
 You can read more on the configuration parameters of the novelty detection stage and those of the instance segmentation stage in the respective articles.

-A MAIA job runs through four consecutive stages.
+A MAIA job runs through the four consecutive stages outlined above.
 The first and the third stages perform automatic processing of the images.
 The second and the fourth stages require manual interaction by you.
 Once you have created a new job, it will immediately start the automatic processing of the first stage.
 BIIGLE will notify you when this stage is finished and the job is waiting for your manual interaction in the second stage.
 In the same way you are notified when the automatic processing of the third stage is finished.
 You can change the way you receive new MAIA notifications in the notification settings of your user account.

 The overview page of a MAIA job shows a main content area and a sidebar with five different tabs.
 The first tab shows general information about the job, including all the parameters that were used.
 The second and third tabs belong to the training proposals stage and are enabled once the job progresses to this stage.
 The fourth and fifth tabs belong to the annotation candidates stage and are enabled once the job progresses to this stage.